Q: Is there a better (faster, cheaper) way to coldwork small glass sculptures?

 - Make something else and forget about the stupid pendants

 I supposed #2 is an option, and #4 is a real possibility.
 But the one that is most attractive, at least for now, is #3: Reduce my costs by streamlining production, especially in the coldwork.

 I don’t really enjoy coldworking my fingers to the bone anyway.
-If I can figure out some shortcuts that save time (or at least automate the process so I don’t have to do it all by hand), without compromising quality, that’ll translate into my more serious sculptural work, too.
+If I can figure out some shortcuts that save time (or at least automate the process so I don’t have to do it all by hand), without compromising quality, that’ll help my more serious sculptural work, too.

 Re-engineering to reduce coldwork

 One way to do this is to re-engineer the mastermold to reduce the level of required coldworking.
 I originally designed the mold for the pendant at left to feed in glass from the back.
 That meant I had to cut out the back quarter-moon curve by hand, then carefully carve and polish it into shape.